Uniform Resource Locator Is

 So to understand this URL explanation more simply and solve this problem, let's use a simple fable.

-2. URL is the full home address
+2. URL is the complete address of the house

 4. IP Address is the coordinates of the house on the map

 And the IP address is the coordinates of the house on the map.
 First things first, to visit a website, we have to know the IP address and enter it.
-Of course, this strategy doesn't work because we need to know and remember hundreds of IP addresses of every website we visit.
+Of course, this strategy doesn't work because we need to know and remember hundreds of IP addresses of every website visited.

 Prayogi